michaelpoluektov/open-webui-lite/README.md

 Want to learn more about Open WebUI's features?
 Check out our [Open WebUI documentation](https://docs.openwebui.com/features) for a comprehensive overview!

-## 🔗 Also Check Out Open WebUI Community!
+## 🔗 Also Check Out Open WebUI Community

 Don't forget to explore our sibling project, [Open WebUI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
 Open WebUI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Open WebUI! 🚀